Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 - Select 'Add user' from the top menu.
 - Select 'Users and groups in my organization' from the 'Assign access to' dropdown.
-- Enter the AAD user in the 'Select' field.
+- Enter the Entra user in the 'Select' field.
 - Select 'Cluster' from the 'Select role' dropdown.
 - Select 'Admin' from the 'Select role' dropdown.
 - Select 'Assign' from the bottom menu.

   ![portal cluster user applications](../media/how-to-configure-azure-devops-for-service-fabric-cluster/portal-cluster-user-applications.png)

-### AAD User Configuration Multi-Factor Authentication (MFA)
+### Entra User Configuration Multi-Factor Authentication (MFA)

-If MFA is enabled for the AAD user, it must be disabled for deployments to cluster.
-This can be done by creating a new AAD user with MFA disabled or by disabling MFA for the existing AAD user.
+If MFA is enabled for the Entra user, it must be disabled for deployments to cluster.
+This can be done by creating a new Entra user with MFA disabled or by disabling MFA for the existing Entra user.

-### AAD User Configuration Password
+### Entra User Configuration Password

-If the AAD user account is new, ensure the account is not prompting for a password change.
-This can be tested by connecting to Service Fabric Explorer (SFX) as the AAD user.
+If the Entra user account is new, ensure the account is not prompting for a password change.
+This can be tested by connecting to Service Fabric Explorer (SFX) as the Entra user.
 When the password expires, the account will need to be updated in ADO.

 ### Service Fabric Service Connection